gainsay (verb)

 Appropriateness of behavior (in a particular situation); seemliness.
 (OED)

 Note: Obviously, there are several meanings of grace.
-I think this is the best in regard to the word graceless as I have used it.
+I think these, around the idea of courteous goodwill, are the best in regard to the word graceless as I have used it.

 graceless (adjective)